Dog Poo Wormeries and Composting Cat & Dog Faeces

 Bokashi fermentation of dog and cat faeces

 Dog and cat waste can also be fermented using a Bokashi system.
-The Bokashi Pet Cycle (http://www.bokashicycle.com/ ) is such a fermenting system and will degrade the pet waste so that can be used to provide nutrients to the flower garden.
+The use of a Bokashi will degrade the pet waste so that can be used to provide nutrients to the flower garden.
 It is reported that the use of the fermentation system virtually eliminates the pathogens in the faeces but we would recommend that the safety measures listed above are followed and the “pickled” waste is used on the flower, not vegetable, garden.
 As Bokashi is anaerobic system equipment, unlike a wormery has an airtight seal which should prevent any smell escaping.

 All pet waste can be treated using the Bokashi system and both cat and dog poo can be treated in the same container.
 The contaminated (clumped) litter from the cat litter tray can also be included.
 However, the suppliers recommend the use of clay litter because it is easily incorporated in the soil at the end of the fermenting process and some chemically treated paper, wheat, or organic litter may produce unpleasant transient odours.

-Using the Bokashi Pet Cycle equipment two bins (fermenters) are normally used and will cope with up to about 9KG of waste a week.
+Most Bokashi bins can be used, the Bokashi Pet Cycle equipment uses the standard t two bins (fermenters) which will cope with up to about 9KG of waste a week.
 An additional fermenter will be required if the total weekly waste produced ranges from 9-18kg, two supplementary fermenters for 18-27kg and three extra fermenters for 27-36kg of poo.

 As with the conventional food waste Bokashi the first bin is emptied when the second fermenter is almost full.
 The waste is buried in a trench approximately 1 foot wide by 3 feet and 1 foot deep in the flower garden.